How to Get Closure

 Getting Closure in a Relationship

+Real closure comes when you are able to make meaning out of your breakup.
+To do this, you have to actively piece together your own story about what happened, why it happened, how it fits into the larger story of your life, and what’s next for you.
 This process helps you put things in order mentally so that your mind can let it rest.
 No one can do this for you — we all have to process our own losses and decide for ourselves what the events of our lives mean.
-As much as you may feel like you need answers from your Ex, there is no healthy way of letting someone else’s meaning replace your own.
+As much as you may feel like you need answers from your Ex, there is no healthy way of letting someone else’s narrative replace your own.

-So, how can you do this?
-You might start with some external processing.
-Grab a notebook and write down all the questions you have about your breakup, then answer them for yourself.
+- Journaling to Get Closure: Grab a notebook and write down all the questions you have for your Ex.
+Then answer them yourself.
 Don’t get too hung up on whether or not you have the “right” answers — this isn’t math.
 Everyone is filtering their own reality and making their own meaning out of it.
 What matters is what you believe, not whether or not it matches up with anybody else’s rubric.

-Next, practice validating your story.
-When you find the narrative that makes sense to you, that feels the best, and that gives you a sense of hope and empowerment, THAT is the right one.
+- Validate Your Story: When you find the narrative that makes sense to you, that feels the best, and that gives you a sense of hope and empowerment, THAT is the right one.
 So trust yourself and validate it — because you are correct about this.
 When your brain returns to your breakup to chew on the “what ifs” and the “if onlys,” gently tell yourself this story again.
 It is yours to keep.

-Finally, think about what you think you need from your Ex, and find ways to give these things to yourself.
+- Give Yourself What You Need: Finally, think about what you think you need from your Ex, and find ways to give these things to yourself.
 If you need them to tell you that they care about you, then find ways to take care of yourself.
 If you want an apology, apologize to yourself.
 Think about what you want to hear from them.
 That you deserve better?
 That you are worthy of love and respect?
 That everything is going to be okay?
 Tell yourself these things, outloud, or in your journal, or in your heart.

 When you look to others for answers, you rob yourself of the opportunity to get authentic closure, and to come out the other side of your breakup, stronger than before.
-It is your job and your responsibility to give yourself what you need.
+It is your job to give yourself what you need.
 Accepting this responsibility helps you become more resilient, more empowered, and more at peace.

 Support for Getting Closure